Impairment due to alcohol and drugs is a major contributor to death and serious injury on South Australian roads.

 Research shows that effective deterrence relies on a visible level of enforcement activity to enhance the perception that the offender will be caught.

-To further reduce the incidence of drug driving and to improve safety for all road users, the State Government has announced proposed new penalties for drug drivers.
+To further reduce the incidence of drug driving and to improve safety for all road users, the State Government has introduced new penalties for drug drivers.
 More information available here.

 Contact Alcohol and Drug Information Service on 1300 13 1340 or visit Drug and Alcohol Services South Australia for more information.